 - Myth: Older adults must eliminate all dietary cholesterol.

-- Reality: Studies show that moderate amounts of cholesterol-rich foods, like eggs, are safe for most seniors.
-This is as long as their overall diet is balanced.
+- Reality: Studies show that moderate amounts of cholesterol-rich foods, like eggs, are safe for most seniors, as long as their overall diet is balanced.

 - Myth: Cholesterol levels in older adults are always dangerous.

 - Reality: Age-related increases don’t always mean risk.
-It’s more about the HDL and LDL ratios, not just the total cholesterol number.
+It’s more about the HDL and LDL ratios, not just the total cholesterol.

-Instead of making big changes, focus on regular check-ups and talk to your healthcare provider about your goals.
+Instead of making significant changes, focus on regular check-ups and talk to your healthcare provider about your goals.
 Small steps like eating more fiber or staying active can make a big difference.

 Conclusion: Separating Fact from Fiction